2018 Canada Conference Speakers

 Inspired by her own travels, in 2016 Sharon launched a new brand of soaps, Places, which appeals to customers beyond the Great Lakes region.

 Kevin Dunn is the Elliott Professor of Chemistry at Hampden-Sydney College.
 His first book, Caveman Chemistry, brought him to the attention of handcrafted soapmakers.
-His second book, Scientific Soapmaking, explores the chemistry of soap at a deep, but accesible level.
-Professor Dunn’s ongoing research continues to uncover fascinating details of the behavior of fats, oils, soaps, and synthetic detergent.
+His second book, Scientific Soapmaking, explores the chemistry of soap at a deep, but accessible level.
+Professor Dunn’s ongoing research continues to uncover fascinating details of the behavior of fats, oils, soaps, scents, and synthetic detergents.

-Kevin will be speaking on Little White Lyes
+Kevin Dunn will be speaking on Secrets of Superfatting.

-Kerri will be speaking on Soap From Ashes
+Kerri Mixon will be speaking on Scientific Bath Bombs.